 Firms in advanced economies offshore tasks to emerging economies to benefit from lower wages (Dao et al., 2019).
-Elsby, et al. (2013) argue that offshored tasks, while being relatively labour intensive in advanced economies, can be considered capital intensive in emerging economies, which would imply that offshoring increases capital intensity (k) in emerging economies.
-An increase in capital intensity is often associated with the production of higher value-added products and is thus related to the process of functional upgrading.
+Elsby, et al. (2013) argue that offshored tasks, while being relatively labour intensive in advanced economies, can be considered capital intensive in emerging economies, which would imply that offshoring increases the capital-value added ratio (k) in emerging economies.
+An increase in the capital-value added ratio is often associated with the production of higher value-added products and is thus related to the process of functional upgrading.
 It will reduce the labour share if the elasticity of substitution is above 1 ( $\beta_1 < 0$ ).

 Lian (2019) provides further evidence for the argument raised by Elsby et al. (2013) in a two-country model.
-He shows that it would be rational for Global South countries to specialise in tasks with a low elasticity of substitution between capital and labour.
-In the context of declining prices of capital relative to labour (due to technological change) and declining offshoring costs, Global North countries will offshore tasks with a low elasticity of substitution (relative to other tasks in the North) to the South.
-The consequences are similar to Elsby et al. (2013) and imply increasing capital intensity and declining labour shares in emerging economies.
-Additionally, this process can also contribute to the increase of tasks with high elasticity of substitution in low-wage countries.
+He shows that it would be rational for global South countries to specialise in tasks with a low elasticity of substitution between capital and labour.
+In the context of declining prices of capital relative to labour (due to technological change) and declining offshoring costs, global North countries will offshore tasks with a low elasticity of substitution (relative to other tasks in the North) to the South.
+The consequences are similar to Elsby et al. (2013) and imply increasing capital-value added ratios and declining labour shares in emerging economies.
+Additionally, this process can also increase the share of tasks with high elasticity of substitution in low-wage countries.
 If this hypothesis holds, we should expect a decline in parameter $\beta_1$ , in addition to the increase in k.

-GVC participation can also give firms in emerging economies access to new technologies, thus leading to trade-induced technological change or "learning by exporting"

-(De Loecker and Warzynski, 2012).
+GVC participation can also give firms in emerging economies access to new technologies, thus leading to trade-induced technological change or 'learning by exporting' (De Loecker and Warzynski, 2012).
 If technological change is capital-augmenting, this will increase A, and reduce the labour share if capital is a substitute for labour.
 This is consistent with process upgrading, which states that productivity increases through participation in GVCs.
-Notably, an increase in k or A would be reflected in increasing labour productivity, ceteris paribus.
-A negative effect of both processes is contingent on a specific parameter restriction - an elasticity of substitution between capital and labour above one.
+Notably, an increase in k or A would be reflected in increasing labour productivity.
+A negative effect of both processes on the labour share is contingent on a specific parameter restriction - an elasticity of substitution between capital and labour above one.